FREE delivery on orders over £45

 Universal spill kits.
 These are a more generic spill kit.
 They can be used for solvents, water, oil and fuels.
 Because they also absorb moisture, these are less useful in outdoor or damp environments as they can become quickly saturated with water and thus become less effective against the oil spill.

-Oil spill kit and contents
+Oil spill kit with contents

 What to do if you spill petrol or diesel